What is the “Good Morning Monaghan” Phone Call Service?

 Once a week, for about one hour.

-If you would like a volunteer befriender to visit you, contact Befriending Monaghan coordinator Marina McKenna on 087 0656793.
-Marina works Monday and Tuesday 9 to 5 and Wednesday 9 to 1.
-Outside of these hours you can leave a message on her phone or with Margaret at 042 9749500. (dial 1 and ask for Margaret).
-Marina will arrange to visit you.
+If you would like a volunteer befriender to visit you, contact Befriending Monaghan coordinator Liza Hackett on 087 0656793.
+Liza works Wednesdays 1.30pm to 5.00pm and Thursdays and Fridays 9.00am to 5.00pm.
+Outside of these hours you can leave a message on her phone.
+Liza will arrange to visit you.
 After the visit you will be matched with a suitable befriender.
-This can take up to 3 months.
-On the first meeting, the co-ordinator will visit you with your new befriender and introduce you to each other, where you can discuss details of visits etc.
+This can sometimes take time, we On the first meeting, the co-ordinator will visit you with your new befriender and introduce you to each other, where you can discuss details of visits etc.

 The befriending co-ordinator will liaise with the befriender to make sure everything is going well.
 However, if there is something you need to discuss or are not happy about you can contact the co-ordinator and she will do her best to get things sorted.

-If you or anyone you know would like to use Befriending Monaghan or just find out more, please call 087 0656793 or 042 9749500 (press 0 and ask for Margaret) or email firstname.lastname@example.org
+If you or anyone you know would like to use Befriending Monaghan or just find out more, please call 087 0656793 or 047 72191 and ask for Liza or email firstname.lastname@example.org

 Minor gardening (e.g. mowing lawns)